josmar-crwdstffng/angular/.yarn/README.md

 # Yarn Vendoring
-We utilize Yarn's `yarn-path` configuration in a shared `.yarnrc` file to enforce everyone using the same version of Yarn.
+We utilize the `yarn-path` configuration of Yarn in a shared `.yarnrc` file to enforce everyone using the same version of Yarn.
 Yarn checks the `.yarnrc` file to determine if yarn should delegate the command to a vendored version at the provided path.